okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

 What’s the solution?
 ____________________

-In a spreadsheet this can be partially overcome using the standard filter, which is more flexible than an autofilter
+In a spreadsheet this can be partially overcome using the standard filter, which is more flexible than an autofilter.

 Use standard filters for a more flexible search
 ***********************************************